-Gin has undergone a renaissance in the last few years and most contemporary gins set themselves apart by elevating unique flavours above the traditional juniper.
+Gin has undergone a renaissance in the last few years and most contemporary spirits set themselves apart by elevating unique flavours above the traditional juniper.

 How To Make Gin At Home

-While it’s unlikely that you’ll be able to create a distilled gin from scratch at home, you can re-create gin by using vodka and infusing it with juniper berries and other botanicals.
+While it’s unlikely that you’ll be able to create a distilled spirit from scratch at home, you can re-create gin by using vodka and infusing it with juniper berries and other botanicals.

-We chatted to Six Dogs Distillery in South Africa to find out more about how their gins are made:
+We chatted to Six Dogs Distillery in South Africa to find out more about how they make their signature spirits: